 All-on-4 implants is a popular brand of full-mouth implant which allows the overdenture to be fitted on the same day the teeth are extracted.

 If you need to have an unhealthy tooth extracted, your dentist may wait a few weeks or months before measuring your mouth to create your false teeth.
 This allows the extraction site to heal and the gum to settle.

 Patients who are missing a tooth in a prominent position may not want to walk around with a gappy smile for all this time.
 It's, therefore, possible to get temporary false teeth that are fitted straight after extraction – known as ‘immediate dentures'.
 You can learn more about your denture options for these in our full guide to same-day dentures.

 The teeth themselves can be made from acrylic resin, metal covered in acrylic, or porcelain.
 Acrylic is most commonly used these days because of its durability.
 Porcelain can look more natural but it's more expensive and not as lightweight as acrylic.

-When it comes to the base, a complete denture is usually 100% acrylic, although it may be reinforced with metal.
-Partials more often use metal in the framework for added strength and durability.
+When it comes to the base, a complete denture is usually acrylic, although it may be reinforced with metal.
+Partials more often use metal in the framework for added strength and durability — one of the better quality options is chrome dentures.
 The metal parts should be hidden on the roof of the mouth or behind the existing teeth, except for perhaps one or two metal clasps that fit around the existing teeth.

 One popular alternative to conventional false teeth is flexible dentures such as Valplast flexible partials.
 These don't have the rigidity of acrylic and are also less bulky.
 This means they are more comfortable to wear and are less likely to cause difficulties with speech.